 Analyzing your costs and manipulating financial formulas and calculations can be intimidating.
-But it doesn’t have to be, because once you understand how to interpret your data, you’ll be able to more proactively manage your restaurant’s financial health and day-to-day operations.
+But it doesn’t have to be, because once you understand how to interpret your data, you’ll be able to more proactively manage your financial health, taking control of restaurant costs and day-to-day operations.

 Restaurant Fixed Costs